glroyal/litebox/README.md

 But the HTML `srcset` attribute, which allows the browser to select between pre-rendered images, is not suitable for large, heterogenous, or dynamic media collections.

 Adaptive Density is an algorithm that holds either the presentation size or the pixel density constant, and computes the resolution necessary to display an image that fulfills the primary constraint.
-The image may then be downloaded from a server capable of scaling pictures to specified dimensions.
+The image may then be downloaded from a server capable of scaling pictures to arbitrary dimensions.

+We define a **SuperHD display** to be any device with a devicePixelRatio > 1, and a **SuperHD rendition** to be any rendition on a SuperHD display in which there is a 1:1 ratio of image pixels to screen pixels.

-**Fixed Size** mode always scales photos to the presentation size, even if the browser has to upsample the image to fit.
+**Fixed Size Mode** always scales photos to the presentation size, even if the browser has to upsample the image to fit.
+This mode is used primarily for thumbnails, because upsampling only occurs in the event that the native size of an image is smaller than the presentation size, which is a rare but possible event.

-**Fixed Density** mode always scales photos to the presentation size * devicePixelRatio.
+**Fixed Density Mode** always scales photos to the (presentation size * devicePixelRatio).
 It will always render an image in SuperHD on a SuperHD display, but the image dimensions may be smaller than the presentation size.

-We define a SuperHD display to be any device with a devicePixelRatio > 1, and a SuperHD rendition to be any rendition on a SuperHD display in which there is a 1:1 ratio of image pixels to screen pixels.

 ### notes

 - High resolution does not necessarily mean high detail.
 There are low resolution pictures with high detail, and high resolution pictures with low detail.
-The origin media (film or digital), source (user uploads or commercial media), and subject (people, places, artwork) will vary from picture to picture.
+The origin media (film or digital), source (casual uploads or managed collections), and subject (people, places, artwork) will vary from one picture to the next.

-- Adaptive Density is a function of image resolution vs devicePixelRatio vs window size.
-This function is applied to the image whenever the window geometry changes.
-The rendition may shift between SD, HD, and SuperHD as the window is dragged, or the device rotated.
+- Adaptive Density is a function of image resolution vs devicePixelRatio vs presentation size.
+This function may be applied to an image whenever the window geometry changes.
+The rendition may shift between SD, HD, and SuperHD as the window is resized, or the device is rotated.

-- None of the above applies for SD or HD displays (devicePixelRatio == 1), or *fixed size* mode when the APR has been decimated to 1.
+- None of the above applies for SD or HD displays (devicePixelRatio == 1), or *fixed size* mode when the Adaptive Density Ratio (ADR) has been decimated to 1.
 In that case, the image is downloaded at the presentation size, which conserves bandwidth on SD and HD devices by not downloading more image detail than the display can resolve.

 **Table 1: geometries of a small sample of video displays**